 There is also a concern over selenium in some soils, as a higher concentration of it can be found in some soils where astragalus grows.
 If you plan on planting your own astragalus, it’s best to have your soil testing for selenium before you get started.

-Not recommended for dogs with auto immune disorders such as Hypothyroidism or diabetes.
-A safe alternative in this case would be Red Ginseng.
+While many say to avoid this herb for auto immune disorders such as hypothyroidism or diabetes; it’s believed that it may help hyperthyroidism.
+For hypothyroidism and diabetes, a safe alternative in this case may be Red Ginseng.
 Read the comments below for dosage for the red ginseng.

 Reasons to Use